Schools scramble to feed students after coronavirus closures

 Several measures now pending in Congress would offer a nationwide waiver so school meals can be offered in a wide variety of settings, such as food banks, and allow the USDA to grant waiver requests expanding eligibility even if they resulted in added costs to the government.

-In the Coxsackie-Athens Central School District in New York, superintendent Randy Squier said officials are working out scenarios and options depending on federal assistance to offer “meals on wheels” with breakfast and lunch delivery to its 1,300 K-12 students at school bus stops, drive-through pick up at schools, and possibly food service in its school cafeterias if classes are cancelled.
+“We just had a lot of people who were very grateful we were doing it today,” Nansel said.

-Parents are left trying to figure out how to get food, and worried about how long the situation could last.
+Despite the efforts, many parents still worried and wondered how long the situation would last.

-"This doesn't calm down until May, right?" said Sophia Saelee about the outbreak.
-On Tuesday afternoon, she was among dozens of parents who picked up meals for their kids from Valley High School south of Sacramento in Elk Grove, where the school district was one of the first in the nation to close down on Monday because a student's family tested positive for the virus.
+“This doesn’t calm down until May, right?”
+Sophia Saelee said of the outbreak.
+On Tuesday, she was among dozens of parents who picked up meals for their kids from Valley High School south of Sacramento in Elk Grove, where the school district was one of the first in the nation to close Monday because a student’s family tested positive for the virus.
 A day later, schools there began offering drive-thru breakfast and lunch giveaways at a dozen campuses, handing out more than 2,100 meals.

 For Esco, it hasn’t been easy to juggle.
 She drove to Valley High School this week to pick up free meals, uncertain if she would lose her job because she was looking after her children.